QG-666/QG-666.github.io/index.md

 # Welcome to My Personal Homepage

 ## About Me
 Hello!
-I'm Qigang Zhang, currently an undergraduate student at The Hong Kong Polytechnic University, majoring in Electronic Information Engineering.
+I'm Qigang Zhang, currently an undergraduate student at <a href="https://www.polyu.edu.hk/">The Hong Kong Polytechnic University</a> (PolyU) , majoring in Electronic Information Engineering.
 I am expected to graduate in June 2025.

 - **Phone**: +852 97045609
 - **Email**: qigang.zhang@connect.polyu.hk